garimajain-nitk/ds/README.md

 # Projects specific to Data Science

-**patient_age_los_analysis.ipynb** - This workbook performs comprehensive data analysis using Matplotlib and Seaborn to explore the correlation between age groups and length of stay, examining whether older patients are more likely to experience extended hospital stays.
+**patient_age_los_analysis.ipynb** - Performs comprehensive data analysis on kaggle healthcare insurance dataset.
+It uses Matplotlib and Seaborn to explore the correlation between age groups and length of stay, examining whether older patients are more likely to experience extended hospital stays.